Azubuike leads No. 4 Kansas to 75-63 win over E Tennessee St

 They never looked quite as good again.

-N’Guessan, who had played in Allen Fieldhouse with Oklahoma State, began a second-half charge for the Pirates that trimmed their deficit to 45-36 by the first media timeout.
+N’Guessan, who had played in Allen Fieldhouse with Oklahoma State, began a second-half charge for the Buccaneers that trimmed their deficit to 45-36 by the first media timeout.

 Seven times in a span of 12 possessions the Jayhawks turned the ball over.

 East Tennessee State’s confidence rose as shots started to fall.
-Boyd knocked down a pair of 3-pointers, then Patrick Good added two of his own, getting the Pirates within 61-56 with 5:52 left.
+Boyd knocked down a pair of 3-pointers, then Patrick Good added two of his own, getting the Buccaneers within 61-56 with 5:52 left.

 Azubuike kept hammering home answers.